-Duloxetine has significant effects on a pregnant woman’s physical and psychological well-being.
-While the lack of research makes it impossible to state that Cymbalta is completely unsafe for pregnant women and their babies, its benefits may outweigh the hazards.
-Considering what duloxetine is used for, an unplanned interruption in treatment can be extremely harmful.
+Duloxetine has significant effects on the physical and psychological well-being of pregnant women.
+While the lack of research makes it impossible to state that Cymbalta is completely unsafe for pregnant women and their babies, its benefits may outweigh the risk.
+Considering Duloxetine uses, an unplanned interruption in treatment can be extremely harmful.

 Is It Safe To Take Cymbalta During Pregnancy?

-What To Do If A Woman Has Already Taken The Drug?
+What To Do If a Woman Has Already Taken the Drug?

 Cymbalta takes around three days on average to leave the person’s body.
 Therefore, disrupting the course of treatment will not be beneficial for a pregnant woman or her unborn baby.
 On the contrary, such a sudden stop in duloxetine therapy can result in suicidal behaviors, relapse of depression or anxiety, and other tremendously harmful consequences for the mother and her child.
-After the woman has taken the drug, she should contact her doctor to determine whether Cymbalta is necessary during pregnancy.
+After the woman has taken the drug, she should contact her doctor to determine whether Duloxetine is necessary during pregnancy.